 Finally I wish to observe that the choice of the court before which to commence labour related proceedings is an important one because it has a bearing on the question of recovery of costs as well as on the rules of procedure and evidence.
 In this regard Section 71(2) and 72 of the Labour Relations Act are pertinent.
-It is, therefore, my view that since no costs are recoverable in the Industrial Relations Court, except in certain specified circumstances, it would be an abuse of process if a person is permitted to commence labour related proceedings in the High Court where costs of proceedings are recoverable.
-Further, as earlier alluded to above in proceedings before the Industrial Relations Court the rules of evidence are flexible in that hearsay evidence is admissible.
-Now I do not think that it will be proper and/or in the interest of justice for this court to proceed with the hearing of these cases, which are brought under the Employment Act and thereby deny the Defendants the opportunity of using hearsay evidence when same would have been allowed in the Industrial Relations Court.
+It is, therefore, my view that since no costs are recoverable in the Industrial Relations Court, except in certain specified circumstances, it would be an abuse of process if a person is permitted to commence labour related proceedings in the High Court where costs of proceedings are, almost invariably, recoverable with a view to recovering those costs.
+In fact the Plaintiffs are costs of these labour related proceedings.
+Further, as earlier alluded to above, in the proceedings before the Industrial Relations Court the rules of evidence are flexible in that hearsay evidence is admissible.
+Now I do not think that it will be proper, and/or in the interest of justice, for this court to proceed with the hearing of these cases, which are brought under the Employment Act, and thereby deny the Defendants the opportunity to use hearsay evidence when same would have been allowed in the Industrial Relations Court.
+Moreover, I am of the opinion that to allow labour related proceedings to be commenced in the High Court would entail curtailing the forums that would be available to a party.
+In particular if these proceedings were to originate in the Industrial Relations Court the parties will have a right of appeal to the High Court and then another appeal to the Supreme Court whilst if these very same proceedings are commenced in the High Court a party will only have one right of appeal, that is, to the Supreme Court.

 It is therefore my order, for the reasons discussed above, that these proceedings should be taken before the Industrial Relations Court.
-If any of the parties is not satisfied with the decision of the said Industrial Relations Court such party will be at liberty to appeal to the High Court.
+If any of the parties is not satisfied with the decision of the Industrial Relations Court such party will be at liberty to appeal to the High Court.
+Indeed, if there is such an appeal that is when the High Court will have jurisdiction to hear these labour related matters.